avaneev/prvhash/README.md

 PRVHASH is solely based on the butterfly effect, strongly inspired by LCG pseudo-random number generators.
 The generated hashes have good avalanche properties.
 For best results, when creating HMACs, a random seed should be supplied to the hash function, but this is not a requirement.
-A simple XOR checksum of the message can be also supplied, if security considerations permit this: this improves hash statistics; this allows the pseudo-random number sequence generated internally, to closely follow the uniform distribution, yielding more normally-distributed hashes.
+This seed allows the pseudo-random number sequence generated internally, to closely follow the uniform distribution on a given message set, yielding more normally-distributed hashes.

 PRVHASH can be easily transformed into a stream hash by creating a simple context structure, and moving its initialization to a separate function.
 It is